cynex0/wiomote/README.md

 1. Download the compiled Android app: [![Download Latest APK](https://img.shields.io/badge/Download-APK-d94a34.svg?logo=android&logoColor=white&color=green)](https://git.chalmers.se/courses/dit113/2024/group-9/wiomote/-/jobs/artifacts/main/raw/app/build/outputs/apk/release/app-release.apk?job=build_android)
 2. Run the downloaded file from your Android device.
+\
 **NOTE:** Your device might request you to allow installation of unknown apps from unknown sources.
 This is normal and is required to install any third party application.

+## Usage

+For detailed instructions and a complete guide to using all the features, please refer to the [user manual](https://git.chalmers.se/courses/dit113/2024/group-9/wiomote/-/wikis/documentation/User%20Manual).

 ## Acknowledgments